isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Child of:
  [`Gabbroid`](#Gabbroid)

 - Gabbroid with a plagioclase to total feldspar ratio between 0.65 and 0.9.
 QAPF field 9, 9 prime and 9 asterisk
+- Gabbroid with a plagioclase to total feldspar ratio between 0.65 and 0.9.
+QAPF field 9, 9 prime and 9 asterisk